cake-tech/cakewallet-guides/docs/advanced-features/authentication.md

 ## Enabling Cake 2FA

-To set up Cake 2FA, click on the upper right hamburger menu, then "Security and backup", then "Set up Cake 2FA".
+To set up Cake 2FA, click on the upper right hamburger menu, then `Security and backup`, then `Set up Cake 2FA`.

 You will see a series of warnings.
-After understanding the limitations, click "Set up TOTP".
+After understanding the limitations, click `Set up TOTP`.

 You will be presented with a QR code and a TOTP Secret Code.
 We recommend scanning the QR code with an open-source TOTP application on another device, but you can click to copy the code as well.
-When added to your desired TOTP app, click "Continue".
+When added to your desired TOTP app, click `Continue`.

 You will be prompted to provide the 8-digit TOTP code.
-Type in the current code, then click "Continue".
+Type in the current code, then click `Continue`.

 If correct, you will be presented with a success message.
 A TOTP code will now be required in addition to your PIN, password, or biometrics every time there is an authentication challenge.

+## Cake 2FA presets and access control settings

+After enabling Cake 2FA, you will be presented with presets and access control settings.
+You can edit these later by clicking on `Security and backup`, then `Modify Cake 2FA`.

+There are three access control presets available:

+* **Narrow**.
+Allows opening the wallet and sending/exchanging to your own Cake Wallet addresses and addresses saved in the Address Book without needing a TOTP code.
+A TOTP code is required to create a new wallet or to add a contact.
+* **Normal** (default).
+Requires a TOTP code for the most sensitive actions, but not for opening the wallet.
+* **Aggressive**.
+Requires a TOTP code to access the wallet.

+We recommend using one of these presets; however, you can manually enable or disable individual access control settings as you wish.

 ## Disabling Cake 2FA

-Click on the upper right hamburger menu, then "Security and backup", then "Modify Cake 2FA".
+Click on the upper right hamburger menu, then `Security and backup`, then `Modify Cake 2FA`.

 You will be prompted for authentication, including a TOTP code.
 Then, you will be shown an option to disable Cake 2FA.
 If you wish to generate a new TOTP code, then disable Cake 2FA, and then enable it again after to generate a new code with a new setup process.